-Federated Learning (FL) aims to train a better global model without sharing the sensitive training samples of local clients.
-Since the sample distributions in local clients tend to be different from each other (i.e., non-IID), one of the major challenges for FL is to prevent model degradation when training with clients of non-IID data.
-The degradation can be attributed to the weight divergence that quantifies the difference of local models from different training processes with the same weight initialization.
+Federated learning aims to train a better global model without sharing the sensitive training samples (usually images) of local clients.
+Since the sample distributions in local clients tend to be different from each other (i.e., non-IID), one of the major challenges for federated learning is to alleviate model degradation when aggregating local models.
+The degradation can be attributed to the weight divergence that quantifies the difference of local models from different training processes.
 Furthermore, non-IID also results in feature space heterogeneity during local training, making neurons of local models in the same location have different functions and further exacerbating weight divergence.
-In this paper, we demonstrate that the problem can be solved by sharing a very small portion of information from the non-sensitive modality (e.g., metadata, non-sensitive descriptions, etc.) while keeping the sensitive information of raw training samples protected.
+In this paper, we demonstrate that the problem can be solved by sharing information from the nonsensitive modality (e.g., metadata, non-sensitive descriptions, etc.) while keeping the sensitive information of images protected.
 In particular, we propose Federated Learning with Adversarial Example and Adversarial Identifier (FedAA) that trains adversarial examples based on the shared non-sensitive modality to fine-tune local models before global aggregation.
 The training of local models is enhanced by client identifiers that discriminate the source of inputs to force different local models to get similar outputs and be more homogeneous during the local training.
-Experiments show that FedAA significantly outperforms the state-of-the-art non-IID federated learning algorithm, by only sharing about 0.2% and 0.1% data from the non-sensitive modality in the classification experiments and the image caption experiments, respectively.
+Experiments show that FedAA significantly outperforms recent non-IID federated learning algorithms while preserving image privac, by sharing information from non-sensitive modalities.